Last Updated on September 23, 2022 by The Filtery Staff

 Are LED Christmas Lights Any Better?

 LED lights are less energy-intensive and less of a fire hazard compared to traditional string lights.
 But are they any less toxic?
 Well, it just depends!
 Since it’s what the wires are wrapped in that really matters here, LED lights aren’t inherently any less toxic.
-However, most of the lead-free light brands we found are indeed LED.
+It really just comes down to the brand and how the lights (LED or not) are manufactured.

 All of this company’s lights are RoHS compliant—they even have a whole guide about it.
-They have a really wide variety of colors, shapes, and sizes of safe, lead-free, LED string lights.
+They have a really wide variety of colors, shapes, and sizes of safer LED string lights.
 And as a bonus, they have a light recycling program, too!

 Reinders carries RoHS compliant LED string lights, replacement bulbs, wire spools, and more.
 Make sure to check the Product Specifications before purchasing because not all of their products (like the rope lights, for example) are specified as RoHS compliant.